ovh/ovh-ttyrec/README.md

 Efforts have been made to ensure the code is portable.
 It is known to work under at least:

- - Linux (any version or flavor)
+ - Linux (all versions and distros)
  - BSD (known to work under at least FreeBSD, NetBSD, OpenBSD, DragonFlyBSD)
  - Darwin (macOS aka OS X aka Mac OS X)
  - Haiku (community OS compatible with BeOS)
- - OmniOS (community OS compatible with Solaris)
+ - OpenSolaris (known to work under at least OmniOS CE)

 It should work under any POSIX OS that support either `openpty()` or the `grantpt()`/`unlockpt() `mechanisms.